Skip to Main Content

 Key Points to Remember

-• Symptoms of neuroblastoma depend on where the mass is located and can vary from child to child.
+• Symptoms of neuroblastoma can vary and depend on where the tumor is located.

-• A biopsy of tumor tissue is the only way to diagnose neuroblastoma.
+• A biopsy (small tissue sample from the tumor) is the only way to diagnose neuroblastoma.

-• Treatment for neuroblastoma depends on the stage of the cancer and may include surgery, chemotherapy, radiation therapy, stem cell transplant and antibody therapy.
+• Treatment for neuroblastoma depends on the risk associated with the disease.
+Treatment may include one or a combination of the following options: Surgery, chemotherapy, radiation therapy, stem cell transplant and antibody therapy.

 Support Services & Resources